panukatan/paglaom/README.md

 - `packages.R` file lists out all R package dependencies required by the workflow.

-- `_targets.R` file defines the steps in the workflow’s data ingest, data processing, data analysis, and reporting pipeline.
+- `_targets*.R` files define the steps in the workflow’s data ingest, data processing, data analysis, and reporting pipelines.

+- `_targets.yaml` file defines the different targets sub-projects within this project.

 ## Reproducibility